Fund development professionals are employed by all types of charitable, not-for-profit and public sector organizations such as:

 - Size of the occupation

-In Alberta, the F024: Professional Occupations in Public Relations and Communications occupational group is expected to have a below-average annual growth of 1.4% from 2016 to 2020.
-In addition to job openings created by employment turnover, 113 new positions are forecasted to be created within this occupational group each year.
+In Alberta, the 1123: Professional occupations in advertising, marketing and public relations occupational group is expected to have an above-average annual growth of 2% from 2019 to 2023.
+In addition to job openings created by employment turnover, 308 new positions are forecasted to be created within this occupational group each year.